 Electricity

-Most campsites in Europe will have the same three-pin CEE17 electric hook-up points that we have here in the UK, but occasionally you could come across some that still have hook-up points that require a European two-pin plug.
+Many campsites in Europe have the same three-pin CEE17 electric hook-up points we have here in the UK, but you could come across one that still has hook-up points that require a European two-pin plug.

 If the campsite has two pin hook-up points, you may be able to borrow or hire an adaptor.
 However, the campsite will only have a limited number available.
 Therefore, we recommend purchasing a continental two pin 230V Euro adaptor before you travel.
 Most motorhome accessory suppliers stock them.